 Monthly Archives: May 2019

 A rugby match can not be won with an all out attack mindset only.
 A defensive mindset and the skills to go with it is very important.
-That means you have to know how to execute a rugby tackle and to do it effectively and without injuring yourself.
+That means you have to know how to execute a rugby tackle effectively without doing yourself an injury.

 The rugby tackle is important because it gives your team the opportunity to stop an attacking player, win possession of the ball, and giving your team the chance to launch a counter-attack.
 Remember … rugby is all about possesion.